 TestGorilla's Test Library gives you some direction if you choose to search for recommended tests based on a role.
 To further ensure that you're using tests with content validity, check with someone on your team who understands the role.
 If possible, find someone who has actually held that role or a similar one in the past.
 Ask them if you're selecting the right tests for the role.

 Take advantage of the customization features offered by some pre-employment skills software and provide your candidates with a branded assessment.
 For example, TestGorilla allows you to add your logo and a brand color to all assessments.

-You might also choose to add an intro video to add a personal touch to the assessment process.
+You might also choose to include an intro video, to add a personal touch to the assessment process.

 This will make your company stand out from other businesses that your candidates may be interviewing with.
 Top candidates will be more likely to want to work with you if they remember your brand.